 Acquiring an investment property requires capital – not just for the purchase itself but also for the down payment.
-If you need down payment money to purchase investment property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, here’s what you can do to get it.
+If you need down payment money to purchase investment property in North Carolina & New Jersey, here’s what you can do to get it.

 If you’re planning on acquiring an investment property you need the money.
 If you’re getting a loan or seller financing to acquire the property then the lender is lending you some of the money for it but chances are, you’ll need to provide a down payment upfront first.